You are here

 Beyond our extensive curricular programs, which include rewarding clinical and externship experiences, Pace students have access to a number of extracurricular activities such as student-run organizations and law reviews, several prominent on-campus lecture series, and research in our highly regarded centers.
 Each opportunity allows students to expand their knowledge, showcase their abilities, and ultimately make a difference in the lives of others – even before they complete their degrees.

 When students graduate, their connection to Pace endures.
-New graduates join more than 6,500 Pace Law School alumni in 43 U.S. states and overseas, who work in both the public and private sectors as lawyers, prosecutors, counselors, judges, and business leaders.
+New graduates join more than 7,500 Pace Law School alumni in 43 U.S. states and overseas, who work in both the public and private sectors as lawyers, prosecutors, counselors, judges, and business leaders.
 Our alumni help each other secure prestigious positions in law firms, non-profits and the government, and often act as mentors and counselors.
-The Center for Career Development, a vital resource for Pace students, continues to assist alumni long after commencement, helping them explore new career options and capitalize on their strengths.
+The Center for Career and Professional Development, a vital resource for Pace students, continues to assist alumni long after commencement, helping them explore new career options and capitalize on their strengths.